 The car was operated following a driving cycle, where one cycle lasted for an hour and an experiment consisted of four cycles equalling to 4-hour measurement periods.
-Every cycle consisted of four different steady-state driving conditions starting with 5 min of idling, followed by each 15 min of 50 km/h (4th gear), 100 km/h (5th gear), 80 km/h (5th gear) and ending with 10 minutes of idling.
+Every cycle consisted of four different steady-state driving conditions starting with 5 min of idling, followed by each 15 min of 50 km/h (4th gear), 100 km/h (5th gear), 80 km/h (5th gear) and ending with 10

+- 135 minutes of idling.
 For the RWC measurements, an initial batch of beech wood logs (1.85 kg) with 150 g of beech kindling was ignited.
-Similar procedures were used in other studies using the same stove.
-(Ihantola et al., 2022; Leskinen et al., 2023; Martens et al., 2021) After every 35 min an additional batch of 2 kg of beech logs was added for a total of six batches.
+Similar procedures were used in other studies using the same stove.(Ihantola et al., 2022; Leskinen et al., 2023; Martens et al., 2021) After every 35 min an additional batch of 2 kg of beech logs was added for a total of six batches.
 After the last addition, the wood was left to burn out (ember phase) for 30 min during which the supply of fresh air was stopped.
 One RWC experiment lasted 4 h.
-Blank OP and ROS measurements were performed before and after experiments as well as at different time points during an experiment to characterize potential gas-phase contributions, denuder efficiency, and instrument backgrounds.
-The OOPAAI was started the day before an experiment day and blank measurements were run overnight to assure a stable blank.
-The OPROSI was started only one hour before the start of an experiment due to higher costs for chemicals and a faster stable blank.
-The cellulose grade 1 filters inside the liquid systems of both instruments, which remove insoluble particles were changed daily to avoid excessive contamination by insoluble particles (see section 3.2 for further details).
+Blank OP and ROS measurements were performed before and after experiments as well as at different - 140 time points during an experiment to characterize potential gas-phase contributions, denuder efficiency, and instrument backgrounds.
+The OOPAAI was started the day before an experiment day and blank measurements were run overnight.
+The OPROSI was started at least one hour before the start of an experiment.
+The filters inside the liquid systems of both instruments were changed daily to avoid excessive contamination by insoluble particles.
 Additionally, this was done between each 4 h run of the RWC experiments for the OPROSI.
-The OOPAAI and OPROSI were calibrated once a week to ensure consistent performance for the duration of the measurement campaign, as described in Wragg et al., 2016 (Wragg et al., 2016) and Utinger et al., 2023.(Utinger et al., 2023)
+The OOPAAI and OPROSI were calibrated once a week to ensure consistent - 145 performance for the duration of the measurement campaign.
+Otherwise, they were operated as described in Wragg et al., 2016 (Wragg et al., 2016) and Utinger et al., 2023.(Utinger et al., 2023)